Must-Have Marking & Measuring Tools

 4" or 6" machinist square

-Ideal for tool setup and for marking crosscuts precisely, it slips easily into an apron pocket.
+Ideal for tool setup and for marking crosscuts precisely, a machinist square slips easily into an apron pocket.
 Good thing, too, because you'll reach for this more often than you might think.

 Sliding bevel gauge

-This simple device performs for any angle what a combination square does for 90° and 45° , making transferring or duplicating that odd angle foolproof, without even having to know the angle.
+A simple sliding bevel performs for any angle what a combination square does for 90° and 45°, making transferring or duplicating that odd angle foolproof, without even having to know the angle.

 Take the best features of a combination square (easy adjustability and measurement markings), mix in the best features of a machinist square (precision and pocket portability), and you'll see why we like a 4" double square.
 The blade slides through the body for gauging reveals on cabinet doors or for setting up saw blades and router bits, without being cumbersome like a full-size combo square.